Different jobs, not a replacement

 Personal capture versus AI-readable memory

-Hjarni's whole reason to exist is the opposite tradeoff.
-Notes are stored where AI can read them through a built-in MCP server, folder-level AI instructions shape behavior, and teams can share knowledge bases.
+Hjarni makes the opposite tradeoff.
+Notes are stored where AI can read them through a hosted MCP server, so any client on any device connects to the same notes.
+Folder-level AI instructions shape behavior, and teams can share knowledge bases.

 Bear is where the writing feels good.
 Hjarni is where the writing keeps working for you, with your AI.